renesas-rz/meta-rz-pmod0-ili9341/README.md

-# This README file describes the meta-rz-pmod0-ili9341 layer.
+# meta-rz-pmod0-ili9341
+yocto meta layer for ili9341 + touch support
 Please see the corresponding sections below for details.

 Dependencies
 ============

 The following meta packages are required:
-poky
-meta-renesas
-meta-openembedded
+>poky
+>meta-renesas
+>meta-openembedded

 **Supported boards:**